iamnswamyg/KodeKloudEngineer/DevOps FAQ/Jenkins.md

   }
 }
 ```
-2. Create an agent specific to stage
+2. Create an container agent specific to stage
 ```
 pipeline {
   agent none